marko-js/run/packages/run/README.md

 #### `+meta.*`

-These files represent metadata to attach to the route.
+These files represent static metadata to attach to the route.
 This metadata will be automatically provided on the the route `context` when invoking a route.

 ### Special Files